Pentesting-Lab/Hacksploit/README.md

 ~~~
 meterpreter>
 ~~~
-So now you can type help for more commands
+So now you can type help for more commands.